 Signal Mountain stands at 7,727 feet and can be accessed by car or foot.
 The hike is considered moderate to strenuous for a 6.8-mile out-and-back climb.
 At the top, you’ll earn 360-degree views of Jackson Hole and the Teton Range.

 You can also consider Signal Mountain as a place to stay on your way out of the park.
-Signal Mountain Lodge sits along the shore of Jackson Lake and offers a variety of activities for visitors.
+Signal Mountain Lodge sits along the shore of Jackson Lake just south of Colter Bay Village and offers a variety of activities for visitors.
 Visitors can explore Jackson Lake by boat to get views of the Tetons for a more affordable price than staying inside the park.

-Where to Stay Near Grand Teton National Park
+Where to Stay in Grand Teton National Park

 Not quite what you’re looking for?
 Click here to browse more Grand Teton hotels!

-When building your Grand Teton itinerary, make sure to fill it with sites and activities that are going to make it memorable for you.
-There are so many options that allow you to customize your trip.
-Grand Teton National Park is a trip you won’t soon forget.
+When building your Grand Teton trip, make sure to fill it with sites and activities that are going to make it memorable for you.
+There are so many options that allow you to customize your trip and will surely be a trip you won’t soon forget.

-Are you planning a Grand Teton National Park itinerary?
+Are you planning to visit Grand Teton National Park?
 Have any questions?
 Let us know in the comments!